Parent & Family E-Communications

 *IMPORTANT INFORMATION FROM THE OFFICE OF THE BURSAR PAYMENT POLICY:

 Outstanding indebtedness to the College will result in a financial hold being placed on a student’s account.
 This prevents a student from registering, receiving a degree, transcript, or letter of recommendation.
 Financial holds have been placed on accounts with outstanding balances and students have been notified by email.
 It is important that you and/or your student contact Bursar’s Office as soon as possible so that we can assist you in resolving this financial issue to ensure the students’ continuing matriculation at Providence College.
-If you have been set up as an authorized user by your student you may review the student account information here.

 *CLASS OF 2027 CLASS RINGS